Cheerleaders, swirling winds, golden feats -- Life at PyeongChang 2018

 But no group has caught the eye quite like the North Korean cheerleaders.
 Flanked by security wherever they go, they are the all-female troupe of 230 young women who have fascinated fans and journalists alike.

 Dressed in matching uniforms, they are easy to spot, and to hear, and have faithfully followed North Korean athletes throughout; chanting, singing, dancing and waving flags.
-They are quite the watch.

 There are those who hope that the PyeongChang Games will be remembered for creating a climate for apparent rapprochement between North and South Korea, two countries still technically at war.

-But while there have been magnificent feats, both in sport and diplomacy, there have also been empty seats, even though organizers say they've sold more than 90% of available seats -- the cheapest available was 10,000KRW ($9) for ice hockey -- have been sold.
+But while there have been magnificent feats, both in sport and diplomacy, there have also been empty seats, even though organizers say they've sold more than 90% of available tickets -- the cheapest on offer was 10,000KRW ($9) for ice hockey.

 Friday, February 16, was the best day for ticket sales yet, said organizers, with nearly 108,000 sold.